 The 2014/15 Schedule of Harrisburg Symphony Young Person’s Concerts:

 Friday, November 7, 2013Star Cross'd Lovers 10:00 am* and 11:30 am performances

 Friday, May 5, 2014 TBD 10:00 am* and 11:30 am performances

 *Please note that the 10:00 am performance is reserved for students, teachers, and chaperones travelling by bus to the Forum for the Young Person’s Concert.
 Please call the HSO for special arrangements.
 717-612-4965.

 Musicians in the Schools – Taking the professional musicians of the Harrisburg Symphony into area public and private schools provides a dynamic presentation that involves music clinics, artists-in-residence, and direct musician to student mentoring.
 These presentations sometimes involve a one-time event and sometimes repeated visits that develop ongoing relationships between the students and the musicians.
-Examples of previous visits to the schools include the HSO’s “100 Musicians Playing” where solo musicians and group ensembles visit various schools all on one day, such as they did in March of 2013.
-Eric Henry and the Hot House Jazz Band visited Nye Elementary in the Lower Dauphin School District for a rollicking all-school assembly while Harp player, Rebecca Kauffman and Flute Player, Mary Hannigan (also known as Espirit!) demonstrated and played their instruments while telling about the fascinating history of how these two very old instruments came to be for 1st, 4th, and 5th grade students in the Camp Hill School District.
+Examples of previous visits to the schools include the HSO’s “100 Musicians Playing” where solo musicians and group ensembles visit various schools all on one day.
+Eric Henry and the Hot House Jazz Band visited Nye Elementary in the Lower Dauphin School District for a rollicking all-school assembly while Harp player, Rebecca Kauffman and Flute Player, Mary Hannigan (also known as Espirit!) demonstrated and played their instruments while telling about the fascinating history of how these two very old instruments came to be for students in the Camp Hill School District.
 The Education Department welcomes ideas for new ways to bring together students and our professional orchestra members in meaningful musical engagement activities.